PMCC-BioinformaticsCore/janis/docs/toolbuilding/tutorial1.md

 > Guide on using containers

 For portability, we require that you specify an OCI compliant `container` (eg: Docker) for your tool.
 Often they're will already be a container with some searching, however here's a guide on [preparing your tools in containers](https://janis.readthedocs.io/en/latest/tutorials/container.html) to ensure it works across all environments.

 ## Samtools flagstat

-In this workshop we're going to wrap `samtools flagstat`.
+In this workshop we're going to wrap the `samtools flagstat` tool.

 ### Samtools project links